SpaceX, NASA set for first operational astronaut mission to space

 SpaceX’s newly designed Crew Dragon capsule, which the crew has dubbed Resilience, was set for liftoff atop a SpaceX Falcon 9 rocket at 7:27 p.m.
 Eastern time (0027 GMT on Monday) from NASA’s Kennedy Space Center in Cape Canaveral, Florida.

+Less than an hour before liftoff, weather forecasts improved to an 80% favorability for launch.
+Mission personnel left the launchpad, and the crew access arm - the walkway between the launch tower and rocket - retracted, setting the stage for the spacecraft’s launch escape system to be armed and mission teams to start loading the Falcon 9 rocket with fuel.

 An air leak caused an unexpected drop in capsule pressure less than two hours before launch, NASA officials said.
-But technicians said about 90 minutes before launch that they conducted a successful leak check, and that the scheduled launch was still on.
+But technicians said that they conducted a successful leak check, and that the scheduled launch was still on.

 The 27-hour ride to the space station, an orbiting laboratory some 250 miles (400 km) above Earth, was originally scheduled to begin on Saturday.
 But the launch was postponed for a day due to forecasts of gusty winds - remnants of Tropical Storm Eta - that would have made a return landing for the Falcon 9’s reusable booster stage difficult, NASA officials said.